risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 Each RWU is composed of approximately 1-core vCPU and 4 GB of memory.
 This allocation allows for efficient resource management and cost-effective scalability.

-Billing for all components within a RisingWave cluster is based on RWU-hour usage.
+Billing for all components within a RisingWave project is based on RWU-hour usage.
 This means that possessing one RWU for one hour equates to 1 RWU-hour.

 ## Pricing information